grpc/proposal/A43-sdk-authorization.md

 are used to create Envoy RBAC authorization engine(s).
 Then, for each incoming RPC request, we will invoke the Engines to get the authorization decision.

-SDK authorization can be enabled in xDS enabled servers, which means both authorization paths (SDK and xDS authorization) can co-exist.
+gRPC authorization can be enabled in xDS enabled servers, which means both authorization paths (gRPC and xDS authorization) can co-exist.
 For a request to be allowed, both paths must allow the request.

 As mentioned previously, authorization APIs take policy in JSON format, instead of